 But dirt, it seems, in addition to being the most awesome substance on earth, is also a natural antidepressant.
 There is a lot of evidence that it stimulates serotonin production, which relaxes us and makes us feel happy.
 How great is that?
 If you need a financial breakdown of the cost savings between antidepressants and dirt, I went through the trouble of researching it for you.
 The results follow:

-One month of the generic form of Prozac: $25 a month
+One month of the generic form of Prozac: $25

 One month of the generic form of Dirt: Free